vrmeet/thexr/DO_THIS_NEXT.md

 component upserted and components removed?

 handle basic voice
+  - auto join and leave based on minimum of 2 users with at least 1 person unmuted
+  - can get this from the entities list, if the entitites components also indicated mic pref

+1. tie menu, mic pref into an event.

+need to test - mic, teleportation

 future:
   - in microphone picking, display microphone testing levels

 Events, build up STATE in the server.